Centuripe: History

 Cicero described it, perhaps with some exaggeration, as being by far the largest and richest city of Sicily, and as having a population of 10,000, engaged in the cultivation of an extensive territory.
 It appears to have suffered much in the war against Sextus Pompeius because of its loyalty to Octavian, but Octavian reconstructed and gave the inhabitants Roman citizenship.

 The Imperial Roman age has left the most impressive monumental remains.
 Grandiose monumental ruins, a rich complex of sculptures, numerous inscriptions: a whole series of elements seem to mark the accomplishments of a local family that, in the 2nd century, came to express a consul, a son of one of the components of the entourage of the emperor Hadrian.
 A large number of monumental remains were lost forever due to the neglect of the past and systematic theft and plundering for collectors and collections of every where.
 It gradually declined in the late Empire.

 Emperor Frederick II entirely destroyed the city in 1233 in punishment for its rebellion, the inhabitants deported to Augusta.
 King Charles I of Anjou razed it completely to the ground, and the city was rebuilt only in 1548 by Francesco I Moncada, the future Prince of Paternò.

 The city was known as Centorbi until 1863.
 In 1943 during World War II and the liberation of Sicily the Battle of Centuripe saw the town captured spectacularly from the defending Germans by the 38th (Irish) Infantry Brigade although it suffered some damage.

 Demographics

-As of 2025, there are 4,980 people residing in Centuripe, of whom 49.0% are male and 51.0% are female.
-Minors make up 14.7% of the population, and pensioners make up 26.0%.
-This compares with the Italian average of 14.9% minors and 24.7% pensioners.
+As of 2026, the population is 4,981, of which 48.9% are male, and 51.1% are female.
+Minors make up 14.3% of the population, and seniors make up 27.0%.